Last Updated: November 27, 2017

 We do not knowingly collect information from children under 13 and we do not want it.
 We will take steps to delete it if we learn we have collected it.

-We do not knowingly collect, maintain, or use Personal Information from children under 13 years of age, and no part of the Coding Boot Camp Service is directed to children under the age of 13.
+We do not knowingly collect, maintain, or use Personal Information from children under 13 years of age, and no part of the Boot Camp Service is directed to children under the age of 13.
 If you learn that your child has provided us with Personal Information without your consent, you may alert us using the contact information below.
 If we learn that we have collected any Personal Information from children under 13, we will promptly take steps to delete such information and terminate the child’s account.

 GOVERNING LAW/INTERNATIONAL USERS